Pearson’s r: Measuring the Strength and Direction of Linear Relationships

 📌 Try It Yourself

-Q: Given the following data:
+Q: Given the following dataset, calculate the Pearson’s correlation coefficient (r):

 X | Y |